signavio/tech-blog/_posts/2018-07-10-integrating-flow.md

 The second point is obvious once you encounter the problem.
 When [Flow](https://flow.org) encounters any file without [`// @flow`](https://flow.org/en/docs/usage/#toc-prepare-your-code-for-flow) at the top it just stops because form there on it cannot make any proper assumptions anymore.
-So having all `index.js` files marked as "please proceed flow" is a rather smart thing to do.
+So having all `index.js` files marked as 'please proceed flow' is a rather smart thing to do.

 The pull request that activated all `index.js` already was not so much fun.
 We had to fix all false positives from earlier pull requests.